X-Acto: History

 The original knife was invented in the 1930s by Sundel Doniger, a Jewish Polish immigrant to the United States.
 He started a medical supply company in 1917 producing medical syringes and scalpels with removable blades.
 This would later be his inspiration for the X-Acto brand of knives.
 He had planned to sell it to surgeons as a scalpel but it was not acceptable, because it could not be cleaned.
 His brother-in-law, Daniel Glück (father of poet and 2020 Nobel Prize in Literature laureate Louise Glück), suggested that it might be a good craft tool.

-In 1930 a house designer asked Doniger if he could create something for him that would help him crop some advertisements, Doniger agreed and created what we now know as the X-Acto Knife.
+In 1930, a house designer asked Doniger if he could create something for him that would help him crop some advertisements.
+Doniger agreed and created what is now known as the X-Acto Knife.

-X-Acto office products
+Design

+An X-Acto knife is a blade mounted on a pen-like aluminum body.
+A knurled collar loosens and tightens an aluminum collet with one slot, which holds a replaceable blade.